yegor256/blog/_drafts/object.md

 ## 4. He Is Immutable

-A good object should never change its encapsulated state.
+A good object should never change his encapsulated state.
 Remember, an object is a representative of a real-life entity, and this entity should stay the same through the entire life of the object.
-In other words, an object should never betray those whom it represents.
-It should never change owners. :)
+In other words, an object should never betray those whom he represents.
+He should never change owners. :)

 Be aware that immutability doesn't mean that all methods always return the same values.
 Instead, a good immutable object is very dynamic.
-However, it never changes its internal state.
+However, he never changes his internal state.
 For example:

 {% highlight java %}
 @Immutable